 Want to test your web application on a Debian, Ubuntu, or CentOS web server?

 Use the Linux server as a staging system.
-Then you can comfortably tinker with server level software without the risk of downtime from misconfiguration errors on your live setup.
+Then you can comfortably tinker with server level software without the risk of downtime from misconfiguration errors on your production server.

 Server Security Hardening